OpenDataology/website/content/en/docs/components/pipelines/sdk/static-type-checking.md

 ## Type system

-In Kubeflow pipeline, a type is defined as a type name with an [OpenAPI Schema](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md) property, which defines the input parameter schema. **Warning**: the pipeline system currently does not check the input value against the schema when you submit a pipeline run.
+In OpenDataology pipeline, a type is defined as a type name with an [OpenAPI Schema](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md) property, which defines the input parameter schema. **Warning**: the pipeline system currently does not check the input value against the schema when you submit a pipeline run.
 However, this feature will come in the near future.

-There is a set of [core types](https://github.com/kubeflow/pipelines/blob/sdk/release-1.8/sdk/python/kfp/dsl/types.py) defined in the
+There is a set of [core types](https://github.com/OpenDataology/pipelines/blob/sdk/release-1.8/sdk/python/kfp/dsl/types.py) defined in the
 Pipelines SDK and you can use these core types or define your custom types.

 In the component YAML, types are specified as a string or a dictionary with the OpenAPI Schema, as illustrated below.